Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/content-security-policy.md

 +++
-title = 'Content Security Policy' draft = false description = 'A Content Security Policy (CSP) is a security feature implemented in web browsers to protect websites and web applications from attacks such as cross-site scripting (XSS) and data injection.
-CSP controls and limits the source of various types of content loaded and executed on a web page, including scripts, stylesheets, and images.
-EdgeWorkers provides numerous performance benefits for CSPs, which need to complement the security measures on the application server-side.' categories = ['Security'] modules = ['html-rewriter', 'http-request', 'create-response', 'crypto', 'encoding', 'log'] icon = 'icon-shield-small.svg'
+title = 'Content Security Policy' draft = false categories = ['Security'] modules = ['html-rewriter', 'http-request', 'create-response', 'crypto', 'encoding', 'log'] icon = 'icon-shield-small.svg'